No One Wants You to Know How Bad Fukushima Might Still Be

 This year marked the disaster’s third anniversary, but new accounts of mismanagement and swelling radiation levels continue to surface.
 In February, TEPCO revealed that groundwater sources near the Daiichi plant and 80 feet from the Pacific Ocean contained 20 million becquerels of the harmful radioactive element Strontium-90 per gallon (one becquerel equals one emission of radiation per second).
 Even though the internationally accepted limit for Strontium-90 contamination in water hovers around 120 becquerels per gallon, these measurements were hidden from Japan’s Nuclear Regulation Authority for nearly four months.
 As a response, the national nuclear watchdog agency censured TEPCO for lacking a “fundamental understanding of measuring and handling radiation.”

 And last month, TEPCO told reporters that 14 different rice paddies outside Fukushima’s exclusion zone were contaminated in August 2013, after a large piece of debris was removed from one of the Daiichi plant’s crippled reactors.
-The readings were taken in March 2014, but TEPCO didn’t publicize their findings until four months later, at the start of July—meaning almost a year had passed since emissions had begun to accumulate at dangerous levels in Japan’s most sacred food.
+The readings were taken in March 2014, but TEPCO didn’t publicise their findings until four months later, at the start of July – meaning almost a year had passed since emissions had begun to accumulate at dangerous levels in Japan’s most sacred food.

 When I asked past Nobel Peace Prize nominee Dr. Helen Caldicott these questions, she was quick to respond: “Because money matters more than people.”

-Dr. Caldicott was a faculty member at Harvard Medical School when she became president of Physicians for Social Responsibility, an American organization of doctors against nuclear warfare, climate change, and other environmental issues, in 1978.
-The organization, along with its parent body the International Physicians for the Prevention of Nuclear War, won the Nobel Peace Prize in 1985, a year after Caldicott left.
+Dr. Caldicott was a faculty member at Harvard Medical School when she became president of Physicians for Social Responsibility, an American organisation of doctors against nuclear warfare, climate change, and other environmental issues, in 1978.
+The organisation, along with its parent body the International Physicians for the Prevention of Nuclear War, won the Nobel Peace Prize in 1985, a year after Caldicott left.

 “Japan produces parts for nuclear reactors, like reactor containment vessels,” she said in an interview with VICE.
 “They’re heavily invested in nuclear power, even though they actually have access to nine times more renewable energy than Germany.”